giry-dev/mangrove-docs/docs/developers/strat-lib/technical-references/main-hooks.md

 ```

 * **Input**s:
-  * `amount` of %%inbound|inbound%% token received by the logic and that can still be relocated at the beginning of this hook.
+  * `amount` of [inbound](/docs/developers/terms/inbound.md) token received by the logic and that can still be relocated at the beginning of this hook.
   * [taker `order`](../../contracts/technical-references/taking-and-making-offers/reactive-offer/offer-data-structures.md#mgvlibsingleorder)'s recap data.
 * **Output**: `missingPut` is the amount of inbound tokens whose location are not yet determined at the end of this hook's execution.
 * **Default behavior**: leaves all inbound tokens allocated to the balance of the maker contract and returns 0.